Sorted header abstract pattern

 It’s hard to keep all that other stuff out of it.

-Lately I’ve come closer to hitting the mark by giving surprise gifts to the kids.
+Lately, I’ve come closer to hitting the mark by giving surprise gifts to my kids.
 This is just because no one expects them, no one demands them, and sometimes I even don’t know I’ll be giving them ahead of time.
-So the strings are out of the way.
+The strings are out of the way.

 And then money gets involved

-Of course, as the word ‘koha’ gets used these days it can mean any of these things:
+Of course, these days, when the word ‘koha’ gets used, it can mean any of these things:

-Traditionally koha has taken many forms, like food or precious taonga (treasure).
-More recently, though, it has tended to be in the form of money.
-And so the word is typically used in a way that means ‘donation’ or ‘contribution’.
+Traditionally, koha has taken many forms, like food or precious taonga (treasure).
+More recently, though, it has tended to be in the form of money, so the word is typically used in a way that means ‘donation’ or ‘contribution’.

 Koha can be food, koha can be money.
 It can even be the money smarts you bring to others – like helping people manage their debt or showing them how to compare KiwiSaver funds.